kongteckmee/inspire-quote/README.md

 - Heroku used as the hosting of the site.

 ## Testing

 ### Known Issues

 ## Deployment
+During the deployment of the site, I have to ensure the below:
+1. At Heroku, create new app named inspire-quote and go to Deploy tab.
+At the Deployment Method section, select GitHub.
+After the Connect to GitHub section is shown, fill in the repo-name of the site at GitHub and click Search.
+Connect to the correct repo at GitHub.
+Upon successul on the deployment, Heroku will give the URL that hosted the site at Domains section under Settings tab.
+2. Removing all the environment variables to the MONGO_URI and the SECRET_KEY.
+These 2 were placed in env.py during the development and have been entered to Config Vars at Heroku for deployment.
+3. Make sure the requirements.txt is up-to-date with all the latest packages installed for the site by using `pip3 freeze > requirements.txt`
+4. Creating Procfile that required by Heroku to run the site by using `echo web: python app.py > Procfile`
+5. Set the Flask debugging to False.
+6. Push all the updated code to Github.
+7. All the updated code that have been pushed to GitHub will be updated automatically to the deployed site at Heroku.

 ## Credits
 ### Content